ACTIVIST VC BLOG

 - development of an IPR and R&D heavy SW platform

 Being selective is a very basic VC strategy shared by all investors: “We invest only in the very best deals”.
 But as an Activist VC, we have an added twist here: our investments can have significant issues but in areas where they can be fixed.
 This approach sometimes opens investment opportunities overseen by others.

 2. Reserve time and resources to dig deep

 Each business is different.
 High growth opportunities are global, full of complex variables and fast-developing technologies.
 It takes a lot of time and effort to get a deep enough view of the gaps and opportunities of each business.
 And each team is different.
 To be able to truly support the management, the partner in charge of the investment needs to know the strengths and weaknesses of the team members and other key people.
-This requires a lot time and dedication.
+This requires a lot of time and dedication.

 We have a relatively small portfolio, only 2-3 active investments for each partner.
 Therefore, we can invest a substantial amount of time and effort in each company.
 And we add even more depth to the most potential companies by using two partners with complementary skills and perspectives.
 The combination of deep understanding and having enough time and resources can make a huge difference in adding value.

-But a word of warning is needed here: relying on a smaller portfolio size is not a viable option, if the fund focus is in a very high risk areas like seed funding where success ratio is well below one out of ten.
-In our latest fund the success ratio is expected to be around 50% or above.
+But a word of warning is needed here: relying on a smaller portfolio size is not a viable option, if the fund focus is in a very high-risk area like seed funding where the success ratio is well below one out of ten.
+In later stage B2B investments our success ratio has been close to 80%.

 3. Monitor constantly and react early